-Strawman Emotional: There's a nameless human crewman on the Normandy who is seen chatting with Garrus and Javik, after the Lesuss mission.
-The human makes pointlessly childish comments about how evil the process of indoctrination is, and he's only there so that Garrus and Javik can lecture him on how there is no such thing as good or evil in war.
+Strawman Emotional: There's Ensign Copeland on the Normandy who is seen chatting with Garrus and Javik, after the Lesuss mission.
+He makes pointlessly childish comments about how evil the process of indoctrination is, and he's only there so that Garrus and Javik can lecture him on how there is no such thing as good or evil in war.

 Strawman Fallacy: Present in the Rannoch and Tuchanka arcs.
 Admiral Han'Gerrel and Dalatrass Linron are both horrible people; racist, sociopathic, hypocritical bullies.
 They represent the Renegade options for those arcs, wiping out the geth and not curing the genophage respectively.
 They don't seem be driven by genuine belief that they are eradicating an evil, or logical pragmatic conclusions that one could plausibly reach when considering these morally grey subjects, they're just doing what they do to spite the geth and krogan because they're space racist, and even willing to sacrifice millions if not billions of innocents for that goal.

 There's also Lieutenant Tolan, who takes Kirrahe's place if he died in the first game.
 He's one of the only characters who argues against curing the genophage, and of course he does this using arguments that are easily shot down by whatever squadmate Shepard brings with them when talking to Tolan.
 He also acts rude and condescending his conversation with Shepard, refusing to even shake Shepard's hand because they won't treat the krogan like animals.

 Strictly Formula: The way enemies work in the game, generally with one (sometimes two) of each enemy type per faction.

 Foot Soldier: Basic enemy types with ranged weaponry and no shielding.